rfcoles1/RFI_Monitor/README.md

 Rory Coles

 # Acknowledgments
-RFI-Group at DRAO
+RFI-Group at DRAO.
-Code from Kyle Mills was used in tiling the images
+Code from Kyle Mills was used in tiling the images.